|

-MODEL 1912 OFFICERS SADDLE STIRRUPS - EXCELLENT MATCHED PAIR: As
+MODEL 1912 OFFICER AND ENLISTED SERVICE SADDLE STIRRUPS - EXCELLENT MATCHED PAIRS: As

 pictured on page 312 of